JoeProAI/Followlytics/MARKETING_COPY.md

 **DO EMPHASIZE:**
 - Speed (30 seconds)
-- Cost savings (99.9% cheaper than Twitter)
+- Cost savings (99.9% cheaper than X)
 - Ease of use (no technical knowledge)
 - Results (actual follower data)
 - ROI (time saved, leads generated)